Seasons (Spring, Summer, Fall and Winter):

 Autumn not only provides

-good fishing.
-It also provides
+good fishing, it also provides

 the best background for fly